 A long URL can appear messy and confusing to a reader.
 Most individuals have no idea what all of this gobbledygook means.
 So when sharing URLs via email, social media, and other platforms, you are best to use a link shortener.

-Bit.ly, of course, is very popular and what most think of when you discuss link shorteners.
+Bit.ly, of course, is very popular and what most think of when discussing link shorteners.
 The problem is the domain isn’t your own.
 You are required to use the bit.ly extension for all links.

-In addition, Bit.ly uses the same namespace for all customers on their free version.
+In addition, for the free version, Bit.ly uses the same namespace for all customers.
 So if link http://bit.ly/demolink is already taken (it is), you cannot use it for your purposes.
-Bit.ly does offer commercial packages above the free version of their service, but they are very costly.
+Bit.ly does offer commercial packages above the free service, but they are very costly and lack a lot of features.

 At my previous website, Investor Junkie I used the domain ij.cm for all shortened links.
 It looked nicer, it was identifiable and better matched my brand.
 You want this for any shortened link you use.

-Fortunately there’s a better alternative to Bit.ly called PixelMe.
+Fortunately there’s a better alternative to Bit.ly called [affiliate_link merchant=’pixelme’ child=’utm’]PixelMe[/affiliate_link].
 PixelMe has all the features you want in a link shortener service.

 - Your own custom domain name